Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to leaving an event without informing the host.
-The phrase is entirely figurative and does not relate literally to France.
+The idiom is entirely figurative and does not relate literally to France.

 Origin: